pastebin3/arr_stack/README.md

 http://localhost:8096
 If you run `docker-compose up` and have something running on port 1900 -  its most possibly rygel service, run:
 `sudo apt-get remove rygel` and run the `sudo docker-compose up -d` again.
-Then add media library in Jellyfin  matching folders configured in docker-compose.yml file, so in Jellyfin you should see them as:
+Then add media library in jellyfin  matching folders configured in docker-compose.yml file, so in Jellyfin you should see them as:
-/data/Movies
+/data/movies
-/data/TVShows
+/data/shows
-/data/Music
+/data/music
-/data/Books
+/data/books